LorenzoPiu/aPriori/docs/source/welcome.rst

       Report bugs, request features, or ask technical questions.

-If you have questions or run into problems that are not suitable as a GitHub issue, you can also reach the author by e-mail.
+If you have questions or run into problems that are not suitable as a GitHub issue, you can also reach the author by e-mail at `lorenzo.piu@ulb.be`

 Navigation guide
 ----------------